dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

   }
 }
 ```
-- `build`: Compiles your TypeScript code.
+- `build`: Runs the TypeScript compiler (`tsc`) using the configurations in `tsconfig.json`.
-- `start`: Runs the build script and then starts the Electron application.
-The `.` refers to the current directory, which should contain the compiled `main.js`
+- `start`: First builds the TypeScript code and then runs the Electron application using the compiled `main.js` file in the `dist` directory.
+- `dev`: Directly runs the `main.ts` file using `ts-node`.
+This can be convenient during development for quick iterations, but it doesn't produce a production-ready build.
+For a better development experience with hot-reloading for the renderer process, consider using tools like Webpack or Parcel with appropriate configurations.

 ## Application Code